openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 1. The customer chooses immediate application.
 1. SRE applies a change to the relevant control-plane AND worker-node resource's `changeManagement` stanza (both must be changed because of the change management hierarchy), setting `disabledUntil` to a time 48 hours in the future.
-The configured change management schedule is ignored for 48 as the system initiates all necessary node changes.
+The configured change management schedule is ignored for 48 hours as the system initiates all necessary node changes.

 #### Service Delivery Deferred Remediation